Slap and Tickle: Background

 "Slap and Tickle" was co-written by Chris Difford and Glenn Tilbrook.
 On "Slap and Tickle", Difford took lyrical inspiration from the "seedy crew" that the band had become friendly with when they became successful.
 Difford explained, "I loved being with them because they were the kind of people I'd shied away from at school.
 Now I had the authority of being in a successful band, I was hanging out with them."
-Difford also cited the lyrical style of Ian Dury and future Squeeze producer Elvis Costello as influences in developing the song's rhymthic metre.
+Difford also cited the lyrical style of Ian Dury and future Squeeze producer Elvis Costello as influences in developing the song's rhythmic metre.
 "Slap and tickle" is a British euphemism for sexual activity.

 Musically, Tilbrook cited Kraftwerk and Giorgio Moroder as inspirations on "Slap and Tickle", though his inexperience with sequencers made it difficult to replicate the sound.
 He noted, "I played it all by hand.
 There's a clip of me on the Old Grey Whistle Test prodding away manfully at the keyboard."
 Tilbrook played keyboard on the song, which he later noted was him "encroaching on Jools [Holland]'s territory."